Features

 Communication & sharing

 The app does not only store numbers.
-It helps you decide when communication matters and what to say next.
+It helps you decide when communication matters, what to say next, and what context you already shared.

 Smart Money Check-Ins